anandSant24/angularCURDV/README.md

 #59 Edit form ( update create to have edit functionality as well)
     1.making create support edit functionality
     2. Subscript to route parameter change and reset accordingly
+    3. Modify Angular service to create and update the form

 #58 Communication between Component
     1. between parent to child
         use @Input() property